alpersonalwebsite/react/11_webpack.md

 √ has a h1 as title with class title (4ms)
 ```

-We fix the previous issue...
+We fixed the previous issue...
 However, now, our Snapshots are different.

 <!-- TODO: Add Jest and Enzyme and wire them up...
 Make the watch and input possible, ect -->